linkeddatacenter/sdaas-ce/README.md

 ## Credits and license

-The sdaas community edition platform is derived from [LinkedData.Center SDaas Product](https://it.linkeddata.center/p/sdaas) and licensed with MIT by LinkedData.Center
+The sdaas community edition platform is derived from [LinkedData.Center SDaas Product](https://en.linkeddata.center/p/sdaas) and licensed with MIT by LinkedData.Center.

 Copyright (C) 2018-2024 LinkedData.Center SRL
  - All Rights Reserved